 - Adjusted earnings per share came to $1.04, up 11.8% YoY, and ahead of the $1.00 analysts expected.

-Our first take: Since abandoning its planned merger with Albertsons, Kroger has sharpened its focus on profitability.It has shuttered underperforming stores, cut about 1,000 corporate jobs, and pushed to improve margins in its online business, which grew 16% in the quarter.
+Our take: Since abandoning its planned merger with Albertsons, Kroger has sharpened its focus on profitability.It has shuttered underperforming stores, cut about 1,000 corporate jobs, and boosted efficiency in its online business by increasingly fulfilling orders from stores to reduce its last-mile costs.
+Online sales rose 16% in the quarter, and delivery orders outpaced pickup transactions for the first time.

 That playbook mirrors moves by Publix and Sprouts to grab market share—and is critical to fend off fast-growing value-oriented rivals like Aldi, Trader Joe’s, and Lidl, which have leaned into their broad, differentiated private-label portfolios to stand out from traditional grocers.